-While many of us gave a sigh of relief to say farewell to 2020, unfortunately, the start of 2021 hasn’t brought much relief.
-2020 gave us home working and remote leadership, furloughing, redundancies and a great deal of uncertainty.
+The pandemic lockdown gave us home working and remote leadership, furloughing, redundancies and a great deal of uncertainty.
 Employees continue to face job insecurity and many may struggle adapting to new ways of working.
-Leaders must approach 2021 with renewed energy and sustainable ways to manage their teams as the pandemic continues.
+Now we have a cost of living crisis and a huge number of job vacancies across many sectors.
+Leaders must approach 2023 with renewed energy and sustainable ways to manage their teams in this new environment.
 Strengths based leadership is one such approach that can foster team collaboration, resilience and engagement, which can drive productivity and success.

 Quick links you can jump straight into – what’s covered in this article: